Home » Sweets » The Best White Chocolate Chip Cookie Recipe

 In the bowl of a stand mixer, add both the brown sugar and the white sugar.

-Feel the butter to make sure it isn’t too hot.
+Tip: Feel the butter to make sure it isn’t too hot.
 The butter should be warm, still liquid, but not too hot to touch with a finger.

 Pour in the white chocolate chips and stir on low, until everything is just mixed completely and the chips have been evenly distributed.

 Scoop mounds of cookie dough (about two tablespoons in size) and place them on the prepared sheet pans, about 2 inches apart.
+I like using a cookie scoop for this job.

 Allow the dough to sit at room temperature on the cookie sheets for about 20-30 minutes to let the flour hydrate and absorb the flavors.